Tabs3 Software Logo

 • Safeguards for the details that trip firms up: service-charge handling, stale uncleared items, credit card retainers routed so fees never touch trust

-• Reports a bar auditor can use on arrival: client balance listings, transaction histories, reconciliation archives
+• Reports a bar auditor can use on arrival: client balance listings, transaction histories, check archives

 Content disclaimer to carry onto the page: This guide provides general information, not legal advice.
 Trust accounting and IOLTA requirements vary by jurisdiction; follow your state bar’s rules.